-The Chatham Island kaka is known only from fossil bones a few thousand years old on the Chatham Islands.
+The Chatham Island kaka is known only from bone deposits on the Chatham Islands that are a few hundred to a few thousand years old.
 Its remains were first collected in the late 19th Century.
 However, ever since then there has been confusion about which species these bones represented, with suggestions that they may have been from either kea or kaka.
 The possibility that the bones could represent an undescribed species was first raised in the 1990s and the Chatham species was described formerly in 2014.
 Today one species of kaka survives on mainland New Zealand but until the early 1800s a third species occurred on Norfolk Island, to the north-west of New Zealand.
 DNA analyses suggest that the Chatham Island parrot originated from a kaka that flew to the island group around 1.7 million years ago.
 This was probably not long after the islands emerged above sea level.
 Little is known about the Chatham kaka as it became extinct in prehistoric times.

 The Chatham Island kaka was a similar overall size to the mainland New Zealand kaka but larger than the extinct Norfolk Island species.
 The Chatham Island species may have looked superficially like a mainland kaka, except that its beak length was halfway between the short beak of the kaka and the long beak of the kea.
 It also had relatively large thigh bones and a broad pelvis.
 Nothing is known about the plumage of the Chatham Island form.

 Fossils of the Chatham Island kaka have been found on main Chatham, Pitt and Mangere Islands, so it was probably present on other vegetated islands such as Little Mangere and Rangatira Islands too.
 The sites where its bones have been found are in widespread locations suggesting that the species was somewhat of a generalist but presumably it would have mainly inhabited forests, which were widespread on the island group in pre-human times.